HadrienGardeur/read-aloud-best-practices/voice-selection.md

 These settings tend to be hidden pretty deep in system settings under accessibility settings, which lower the chance of users encountering them.

-Identifying these system defaults can also be harder than it looks.
+Identifying these system defaults can also be harder than expected.

 On the Web,  [`getVoices()`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis/getVoices) returns this information using [`default`](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisVoice/default) with some noticeable inconsistencies:

 - On Safari, every single voice is incorrectly identified as being the default one ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/16)).
 - While on Chrome for Android, none of them are identified as the default voice ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/16)).